Western tussock moth

-The western tussock moth, Orgyia vetusta, formerly Hemerocampa vetusta, is a moth found in the Pacific States and British Columbia, as well as an isolated population in Boise County, Idaho.
+Orgyia vetusta, also known as the western tussock moth, formerly Hemerocampa vetusta, is a moth found in the Pacific States and British Columbia.
 The species is dimorphic; the females are flightless.

-This species has also been seen in gulf coast states such as Louisiana.
+The Western tussock moth is reported on virtually all California oak species as well as various fruit and nut trees, ceanothus, hawthorn, manzanita, pyracantha, toyon, walnut, and willow.
+There is an isolated population in Boise County, Idaho.
+This species has also been seen in U.S. gulf coast states such as Louisiana.